-Lenders look at your debt-to-income ratio (DTI) to determine if they will approve you for a mortgage.
-Your DTI will not only affect whether you’re approved for a mortgage, but it can also influence what type of interest rate you’ll be offered.
+Lenders look at your debt-to-income (DTI) ratio to determine if they will approve you for a mortgage.
+Your DTI ratio will not only affect whether you’re approved for a mortgage, but it can also influence what type of interest rate you’ll be offered.

 There are two types of DTI ratios mortgage lenders consider:

-To calculate your back-end DTI, take your monthly debt payments plus your housing payments and divide this by your gross monthly income (before taxes and deductions).
+To calculate your back-end DTI ratio, take your monthly debt payments plus your housing payments and divide it by your gross monthly income (before taxes and deductions).
 For example:

-Typically, you want to make sure your DTI ratio is as low as possible, and not higher than 43 percent.
-This is important because most mortgage lenders have a maximum 43 percent DTI ratio for you to qualify.
+Typically, you want to make sure your DTI ratio is lower than this, and certainly no higher than 43%.
+This is important because most mortgage lenders have a maximum 43% DTI ratio for you to qualify.

 If you have close to this ratio and still really want to buy a home, it’s worth checking with a mortgage lender to find out if you qualify.

-“Underwriting guidelines have been changing frequently the past several years on how student loans are handled,” said Jay Dacey, a senior loan officer with Metropolitan Financial Mortgage Company in Minneapolis, MN.
-“FHA, Fannie [Mae], and Freddie [Mac] all have different interpretations and it’s really up to the client’s unique situation to determine how they can impact their ability to get a mortgage.”
+“Underwriting guidelines have been changing frequently the past several years on how student loans are handled,” says Jay Dacey, a veteran loan officer based in Minneapolis, Minn.
+“FHA, Fannie (Mae) and Freddie (Mac) all have different interpretations, and it’s really up to the client’s unique situation to determine how they can impact their ability to get a mortgage.”

 Just because you can afford a home doesn’t necessarily mean you should buy one.
 There are pros and cons of buying a house if you have student loan debt.

 The benefits of buying a house while you still have student loan debt include: